classicQ/classicQ.github.io/README.md

 Quake®, the stylized Q in Quake®, and the images depicted in Quake® are the copyrighted property of Id Software

-classicQ is NOT a Id Software product. classicQ is not affiliated with Id Software in any way.
+classicQ is NOT an Id Software product. classicQ is not affiliated with Id Software in any way.
 ```